- Conflict of Interest Policy FAQs

 The information on the Individual section of the FID form is automatically exported from the University Directory and/or other University records.
 At this time, the information cannot be modified on the FID form.

-- When I tried to log in to eProtocol, I received a message indicating that my UT EID was not entitled to access the system and was referred to the Office of Research Support.
+- When I tried to log in to eProtocol, I received a message indicating that my UT EID was not entitled to access the system and was referred to the Office of Research Support and Compliance.
 Is this correct and what do I do?

 Contact firstname.lastname@example.org regarding the error message you received.
-Provide the Office of Research Support with the four points of requested information that are displayed in the error message.
+Provide the Office of Research Support and Compliance with the four points of requested information that are displayed in the error message.
 This will initiate the authorization process.
-The Office of Research Support will assist you through this process.
+The Office of Research Support and Compliance will assist you through this process.

 - I received an e-mail notifying me that my FID was returned.
 I do not understand what I need to do.